acidburn0zzz/jetpack-sdk/packages/api-utils/docs/content/worker.md

 <api name="port">
 @property {EventEmitter}
-[EventEmitter](packages/api-utils/docs/events.html) object that allow to:<br>
+[EventEmitter](packages/api-utils/docs/events.html) object that allows you to:

-- send customized messages to the worker via `port.emit` function, <br>
+* send customized messages to the worker using the `port.emit` function
-- observe events coming from the worker with `port.on` method.
+* receive events from the worker using the `port.on` function

 </api>

 <api name="postMessage">